 Originally, the house had traditional Tudor style half timber boards at the top of two of the peaks and over the garage.
 I liked the look, but we never imagined living in a Tudor style home.
-I think growing up in the deep south, Tudor style homes are not very common and just felt foreign to us both.
+I think growing up in Louisiana, Tudor style homes are not very common and this style just felt foreign to us both.

-While I am on the subject of visions, my dream home would look a lot like another home we lived in for several years in Louisiana.
-We both have a long standing passion for the Acadian style home.
-Like this photo of one of our house below, they are most often characterized by a deep porch with cypress columns and French Doors.
+While I am on the subject of visions, if I were to start from scratch and build my dream home now would look a lot like another home we lived in Louisiana.
+We both have a long standing passion for the Acadian style home and found this house to be a perfect for us.
+Sadly as is common in our family history story, we relocated and moved.
+Most Acadian style homes are characterized by a deep porch with cypress columns and French Doors.

-Honestly, we loved this house and truly hated to leave it.
-I also loved the combination of the smeared brick and stucco.
+The timeless combination of the smeared brick and stucco is still desirable a more than 12 years later.
 After a little reminiscing about the floor plan of this house, I realized it actually would be perfect for us now too.
 The yard was small, but it had a lovely, slate covered courtyard with a beautiful little bronze fountain.
-While our hearts and preferred design esthetic will always be rooted in South Louisiana, we have come to love living in Birmingham, Alabama.
+While our hearts and preferred design esthetic will always be rooted in South Louisiana, we have come to love life here in Birmingham, Alabama.

-After that dreamy southern-style side trail, let’s get back to the design of the Lake Ridge House.
+After that southern-style and family history side trail, let’s get back to the design of the Lake Ridge House.